meygerjos/let-me-think.github.io/about.md

 This is intended to be a serious record of economic and technical practices that individuals can use to promote free scholarship and critical inquiry in their present or future communities.

-We hope that first-time contributors will propose their own detailed, pragmatic models for an actual community designed to promote these activities, addressing, if appropriate:
+It is hoped that first-time contributors will propose their own detailed, pragmatic models for an actual community designed to promote these activities, addressing, if appropriate:

-  - location
+  - location, facilities
   - duration; seasonality
-  - facilities, routine
+  - routine
   - scale, scope
   - relation to technologies
   - funding